R (programming language): Packages

-R packages are collections of functions, documentation, and data that expand R. For example, packages can add reporting features (using packages such as RMarkdown, Quarto, knitr, and Sweave) and support for various statistical techniques (such as linear, generalized linear and nonlinear modeling, classical statistical tests, spatial analysis, time-series analysis, and clustering).
+R packages are collections of functions, documentation, and data that expand R. For example, packages can add reporting features (using packages such as R Markdown, Quarto, knitr, and Sweave) and support for various statistical techniques (such as linear, generalized linear and nonlinear modeling, classical statistical tests, spatial analysis, time-series analysis, and clustering).
 Ease of package installation and use have contributed to the language's adoption in data science.

 Immediately available when starting R after installation, base packages provide the fundamental and necessary syntax and commands for programming, computing, graphics production, basic arithmetic, and statistical functionality.

-An example is the tidyverse collection of R packages, which bundles several subsidiary packages to provide a common API.
-The collection specializes in tasks related to accessing and processing "tidy data", which are data contained in a two-dimensional table with a single row for each observation and a single column for each variable.
+An example is the MASS package, which bundles functions and datasets to support the textbook Modern Applied Statistics with S by Venables and Ripley.

 Installing a package occurs only once.
-For example, to install the tidyverse collection:
+For example, to install the MASS package: